-Maybe you’ve been in business for a few years.
-You have a proven range of offers, you’re making great sales, and all your customers love you, but…
+Scaling a business might be the next step you need to take.
+If you’ve been in business for a few years, have a proven range of offers, making great sales, and all your customers love you, but…

-You’ve hit a plateau.
-You’ve reached a limit of what you can achieve if you keep going on as you are.
+You seem to hit a plateau.
+Maybe it feels like you’ve reached the upper limit of what you can achieve if you keep going on as you are.

-The thought of having to hire people, introduce new processes, and change how you operate often makes scaling your business a daunting prospect.
+The thought of having to hire people, introduce new processes, and change how you operate often makes scaling a business a daunting prospect for most business owners.

 For a lot of folks, “scaling” conjures up visions of building an “Amazon-sized” behemoth of a business, with thousands of employees, but that’s not the case.

-Scaling is actually more about leverage — finding ways to reach more people without extra effort.
+Scaling a business is actually more about leverage — finding ways to reach more people without extra effort.

-The nice thing about scaling a business is you can do it one step at a time — optimizing and improving areas of your business as you go.
+The nice thing about scaling is you can do it one step at a time — optimizing and improving areas of your business as you go.

-Over the past twenty years, I’ve helped hundreds of business owners scale their business to seven figures and beyond.
+Over the past twenty years, I’ve helped hundreds of business owners scale a business to seven figures and beyond.
 Here are some of the best lessons I’ve learned along the way:

 - From the Grave…